 Arrive Dibrugarh late afternoon by air.
 Transfer to waiting vehicles and drive across the mighty Brahmaputra to Pasighat, which welcomes the Siang into the plains.
 This iconic bridge has ended years of ferry travel across the river which in places is as much as 11 km wide!
 Check in and expedition briefing at tea time.
 Visit the local market.
 Overnight Pasighat.

-Drive 02 long days along the Siang river, through Adi villages, settlements and lush tropical rainforest.
+Drive two long days along the Siang river, through Adi villages, settlements and lush tropical rainforest.
 An 8 hour drive on the first day takes us through cloud forest and along the Siang river, to the Ditte Dime bridge where we stop for lunch.
-In 2002, a massive glof broke and took out all bridges in the valley.
-We reach Jengging by evening, a lovely but basic rest house nestled atop Karko village in the Siang valley.
-Check in and soak in the valley.
+In 2002, a massive storm broke and took out all bridges in the valley.
+We reach Jengging by evening, a lovely but basic rest house nestled atop Karkovilage in the Siang valley.

-Relaxed day to sort out gear – walk around and interface with local tribals at the nearby village, time permitting.
+Relaxed day to sort out gear – walk around and interface with local tribes at the nearby village, time permitting.
 Tuting is the place where Tibetan Buddhism meets the animistic tribal beliefs.
 Ready rafts in the afternoon – a comprehensive safety briefing followed by instruction on paddling commands and rescue procedures.
-Overnight at Camp.